 Even if lenders or credit card companies extend credit to you, it's best not to use all of it.
 In fact, FICO® recommends keeping your credit utilization rate as low as possible.
 Most credit experts recommend utilizing no more than 30 percent of the credit available to you.
-So if your credit card limit is $1,000, you may want to carry a balance of more than $300.
+So if your credit card limit is $1,000, you may not want to carry a balance of no more than $300.

 Sometimes credit reports include errors.
 For instance, a credit card company may report that your balance is unpaid when you've actually paid your bill.
 Or a criminal could steal your information and open a new credit report in your name, neglecting to pay the bill and lowering your score.

 If you find errors in your report, you can get them corrected.
 But it may take some time and effort.
 If you believe information on your report is incorrect, contact the credit bureau and the company that was the source of the information.
 (It's also a great opportunity to check and ensure no one is using your social security number to secure credit under your name.)
 Be sure to include documentation proving your point.
 Keep following up until they've corrected the errors.

 In some cases, your score may be low because of your own actions.
 Maybe you've missed payments or overused credit, which has led to a lower score.

 If so, you can improve your credit score, but it will take some effort.
 Start paying every bill on time and working to pay down debt.
 Over time, continue to manage your credit responsibly to work towards protecting and improving your score.

 1 Upturn is a registered trademark of Upturn Financial, Inc. and is a member of the BBVA Group.